girltwink/girltw.ink/content/posts/mtf-hrt-infodump.md

 # MtF
 ## Overview
 Transfeminine HRT consists of an estrogen, and often an anti-androgen.
 Estrogens are a group of hormones that are responsible for feminisation.
 You'll also it being spelled Oestrogen.
-Anti-Androgens suppress the production or function of androgens, of which Testosterone is a type of.
+Anti-Androgens suppress the production or function of androgens, such as Testosterone

 ## Estrogen
 Estrogen causes feminisation, with effects including